telekom-mms/sectpmctl/README.md

 An installation on an ACER Swift 3 SF314-42 and an ACER Nitro AN515-45 laptop, both caused this problem:

 * The Secure Boot Forbidden Signature Database (DBX) could not be cleared by the Clear Mode in BIOS.
 Workaround: Use the `--skipdbx` option in the `sectpmctl boot install` command.
-Skipping the DBX db is safe if no multi boot is used and no Microsoft certificate is in the PCR 7 chain or if the `--withoutmicrosoftkeys` option is used.
+Skipping the DBX db is safe if no multi-boot is used and no Microsoft certificate is in the PCR 7 chain or if the `--withoutmicrosoftkeys` option is used.
 See [Lenovo P15 Gen 2 laptop NVidia Problem](#lenovo-p15-gen-2-laptop-nvidia-problem) for more information.
 When the `--skipdbx` option is used and a normal Ubuntu or Windows is installed at a later time, restore the Secure Boot factory keys from inside the BIOS to restore the
 DBX db before installation of the new OS.

-An installation on an ACER Swift 3 SF314-42 caused this problems only once and then never again:
+An installation on an ACER Swift 3 SF314-42 caused the following problems only once and then never again:

 * The Secure Boot Signature Database (DB) could not be cleared by the Clear Mode in BIOS.
 Fix: Clear it manually before installation with
 `efi-updatevar -d 0 db`.